reactabular/reactabular/docs/table/provider.md

 ## Overriding Default `table`

-If you want to override the default `table` element for some reason, pass a React element through the `component` prop.
+If you want to override the default `table` element for some reason, pass a React element through the `components` prop.
 It should render `children` like this:

 ```code
 lang: jsx